BeauMercier/drasticClientPortal/PLANNING.md

 - **UI Components:** shadcn/ui (some custom, see notes below)
 - **Authentication:** Supabase
 - **State Management:** React Context API (e.g., `UIContext`, `AuthContext`)
+- **Database:** Supabase (Database, Auth, Storage)

+### Project Stage Management

+- **Authoritative Source of Truth:** The `projects.current_stage` column (TEXT type, constrained to values from the `ProjectStage` type defined in `src/lib/types/project.ts`, e.g., 'discovery', 'concept-development') and the individual `projects.[stage_name]_date` columns (e.g., `projects.discovery_date`, `projects.concept_development_date`) are the definitive source for a project's current stage and progression.
+- **Deprecation of Boolean Flags:** The set of boolean flags on the `projects` table (e.g., `discovery_completed`, `initial_design_completed`, `revisions_completed`, `approval_completed`, `delivery_completed`, and `business_info_submitted` as it pertains to stage completion) are to be deprecated for the purpose of calculating the current stage in the UI.
+    - During a transitional period, these boolean flags might be kept in sync with `current_stage` via database triggers or generated columns to prevent breaking other parts of the application that might still read them.
+    - The long-term goal is to phase out reliance on these boolean flags for stage determination in favor of the `current_stage` text field and its corresponding date.
+    - Frontend components, particularly the project timeline/stage tracker, will be refactored to derive stage information directly from `project.current_stage`.

 ### Directory Structure